ltbinsbe/gll-combinator-experiments/CAMLLIGHT/README.txt

   * line 7 is not commented out
   * line 8 is commented out
   * line 9 is commented out
+  * line 10 is commented out

 Make sure that in src/Main.hs:
   * line 9  is not commented out
   * line 10 is commented out
+  * line 11 is commented out

   * line 32 is commented out
   * line 33 is not commented out